Best Practices for DO-178C Compliance

 If you’re using an process, you’re likely setting requirements with test cases in mind.
 That makes it easier to ensure quality.

-DO-178C should be top-of-mind during development processes.
+The standard should be top-of-mind during development processes.

 - Requirements should be clearly defined.